 Homework assignments are listed below and should be completed and submitted

 in accordance with the course policies:

 For programming assignments, please only submit code, makefiles, and documentation - DO NOT submit binaries.
 You can submit multiple times, but the last submission is what counts.
 Each submission will be time stamped.
 Submit early.
 When you submit the homework, you will not be able to see the files in that folder, but you can check your log (under class files) to check whether it was submitted successfully.

-Solutions to the homework assignments will generally be posted within a day or two after the assignment is due.
+Solutions to the homework assignments will generally be posted within a week after the assignment is due.

-Groups have been assigned for the group programming assignments in Linux on VMware starting with Homework 2.
+Groups will be assigned for the group programming assignments in Linux on VMware starting with Homework 2.
 Assignments will be based first on mutual student preferences and then random assignment to groups.
 Groups will be reassigned as needed throughout the course.
 Reassignments will be done such that students who do not substantially contribute to their group assignments will be regrouped together.